Kitware/arctic-viewer/README.md

 This will load an Hydra CFD simulation data that represent the fluid velocity using some volume rendering technique.

+## Documentation

+See the [documentation](https://kitware.github.io/in-situ-data-viewer) for a getting started guide, advanced documentation, and API descriptions.

 #### Licensing